ProQR Therapeutics

 Corporate Round in 2021

-MiNA Therapeutics is a clinical-stage biotechnology company based in London, United Kingdom, focused on developing small activating RNA medicines aimed at restoring normal cell function in patients.
-Established in 2008, the company is advancing its pipeline with products such as MTL-CEBPA combined with Sorafenib for hepatocellular carcinoma and MTL-CEBPA in conjunction with Pembrolizumab for advanced solid tumors.
-MiNA's innovative approach leverages gene activation mechanisms to transform the treatment landscape for cancer and other serious diseases, enabling healthcare professionals to better address these conditions.
+MiNA Therapeutics Limited is a clinical-stage biotechnology company based in London, United Kingdom, focused on the design and development of small activating RNA medicines aimed at restoring normal cellular function.
+Founded in 2008, the company is dedicated to harnessing gene activation mechanisms to create therapeutic solutions for cancer and other severe diseases.
+Its product pipeline includes MTL-CEBPA combined with Sorafenib for hepatocellular carcinoma and MTL-CEBPA paired with Pembrolizumab for advanced solid tumors.
+Through its innovative approach, MiNA Therapeutics aims to transform the treatment landscape, enabling healthcare professionals to effectively address challenging medical conditions.

 Jaguar Gene Therapy